 Don't miss our top stories and need-to-know news everyday in your inbox.

-The number of unemployed workers increased +1.4 percent from the prior month to 302,400, down -20.8 percent over the same month for the prior year.
-This was the first over-the-month gain in the number of unemployed persons since January 2017.
-The labor force decreased -0.3 percent over-the-month and declined by -1.0 percent in June over the prior year.
+The number of unemployed workers decreased -2.9 percent from the prior month to 298,100, down -23.0 percent over the same month for the prior year.
+This brings the number of unemployed workers to its lowest level since December 2006.
+The labor force decreased -0.3 percent over-the-month and declined by -0.9 percent in May over the prior year.
 The unemployment rate identifies those individuals who are out of work and are seeking employment.
 An individual who exhausts or is ineligible for benefits is still reflected in the unemployment rate if they actively seek work.

 Seasonally Adjusted Unemployment Rates